What is Interlibrary loan (ILL)?

 We will contact you by phone or email as soon as we receive the material.

 You may pick up and return the material at the Damato Library circulation desk during our regular hours.
 If the book is not picked up before the due date, it will be returned to the lending library.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of the copyright law.

 How do I submit a request?

+You can use the Books and Periodicals request form links below.
 A separate form must be filled out for each item you wish to borrow.
 You may submit a request by completing an Interlibrary Loan Request at the circulation desk.
 You may fax us the form.
-You may also use our online Interlibrary Loan Service by clicking the following links: